Custom web design is when a website is created using customised functionalities and design.

-Landscape format is when the image is wider than it is tall.
-Portrait is when the image is taller than it is wide.
+A landscape format is when the image is wider than it is tall.
+A portrait format is when the image is taller than it is wide.

 Ask a professional photographer to take both landscape and portrait.
 That way your web designer can position different versions within the site.

 A hero image is a large banner image that spans the width of the site.
 Portrait photos likely can’t be used as a banner image, so keep that in mind.

 How much does a custom website design cost?

 It is really difficult to answer how much a website design should cost, as it depends on the design, pages, payment facility and functionality.
 And there are a lot of web designers each with different standards.

 Website designers can offer ‘off-the-shelf’ solutions or cheaper website design for start-ups.

 However, if you really want the website to work invest in an experienced web designer who will do the job properly.
 I often see businesses spend more money having a website fixed, moved or improved.

-For a custom website design a business will be looking at a starting price of around £1000.
+For a custom website design, a business will be looking at a starting price of around £1500.